Rio Celeste Waterfall & Tenorio Volcano National Park Guide

 Rio Celeste & Tenorio Volcano Guided Rainforest Hike & Heliconias Hanging Bridges

 This tour begins the same as the previous tour, but with a guided hike through the Heliconias hanging bridges trail.
 You’ll arrive at Tenorio Volcano National Park for a challenging, but picturesque, two-hour hike.
 Visit the brilliant blue Rio Celeste Waterfall and explore the hot springs.
-Then continue on to a guided tour through Heliconias suspension bridges trail, a unique setting for those who love birds and nature.
-Canopy level bridges will allow you to experience the complexity of the forest from a different perspective.
+Then continue to a guided tour through Heliconias suspension bridges trail, a unique setting for those who love birds and nature.
+Canopy-level bridges will allow you to experience the complexity of the forest from a different perspective.

 • Includes transfers, a guide, entrance, and lunch.